-A short-term obligation rated 'C' is currently vulnerable to nonpayment and is dependent upon favorable business, financial, and economic conditions for the obligor to meet its financial commitment on the obligation.
+C A short-term obligation rated 'C' is currently vulnerable to nonpayment and is dependent upon favorable business, financial, and economic conditions for the obligor to meet its financial commitments on the obligation.

 A short-term obligation rated 'D' is in default or in breach of an imputed promise.
 For non-hybrid capital instruments, the 'D' rating category is used when payments on an obligation are not made on the date due, unless S&P believes that such payments will be made within any stated grace period.
 However, any stated grace period longer than five business days will be treated as five business days.
 The 'D' rating also will be used upon the filing of a bankruptcy petition or the taking of a similar action and where default on an obligation is a virtual certainty, for example due to automatic stay provisions.
-An obligation's rating is lowered to 'D' if it is subject to a distressed exchange offer.
+A rating on an obligation is lowered to 'D' if it is subject to a distressed debt restructuring.